 - White Port

 Take a look at a more detailed infographic on wine and sugar content.

 What About Wine Alcohol Content and Calories?

 To complicate matters further we need to take a closer look at the alcohol content of wine.

 Although the suggested guideline above will serve you well when selecting wines with a lower sugar content, it isn’t the only aspect to which you should pay attention.

 It is equally important to analyze the ABV (alcohol by volume) or alcohol content of wine—information that appears on every bottle.

 Reason being, alcohol supplies calories.
 A great many calories.

-This is why it’s imperative that as a drinker you should educate yourself on these basics, use the two main rules in tandem and then choose your wines carefully and wisely, especially if you’re looking to reduce the intake of calories or shed some weight.
+This is why it’s imperative that as a wine drinker looking for the healthiest wine you should educate yourself on these basics, use the two main rules in tandem and then choose your wines carefully and wisely, especially if you’re looking to reduce the intake of calories or on a weight loss program.